-Alternative Versioning beta
+Alternative Versioning

 AltVer is a relaxed alternative to SemVer.